tayloraswift/swift-unidoc/README.md

 Unidoc uses [MongoDB](https://www.mongodb.com/) to persist documentation.
 This allows for fast startup times as Unidoc performs almost no initialization, but requires you to have an active MongoDB replica set running on your local machine.
 See [`Testing.md`](Guides/Testing.md) for instructions on setting up a local environment.

+Unidoc uses HTTPS everywhere.
+See [`GeneratingCertificates.md`](Guides/GeneratingCertificates.md) for how to generate a local and certificate and certificate authority for `localhost`.

 TODO: Add example for running the Unidoc server locally.

 TODO: Add example for invoking the Unidoc compiler.